 In 2017, we brought the Village to three minority journalism conferences, and flew the Think.Public.Media. flag at the Online News Association convention in D.C.
 All told, more than 700 journalists registered with our organization at five events: NABJ, Excellence in Journalism (NAHJ/NAJA), AAJA, SAJA and ONA.

-We're keeping the momentum going in 2018, where we hope to see you at one of the upcoming conferences.
 While these conferences are a vital part of what we do, the work continues throughout the year, so if you can't attend, we invite you to explore the world of public media through the resources on this site.
 You can check out stories of the people living public media every day, from the interns, to the pros.
 You can also keep up with our latest events and news.
 If you're looking to start or continue your career in public media, you can submit your resume, where it will be entered into the database we've created and shared with Villagers in public media across the country.